Children & Youth After School

 Monday- Thursday 3:15-5:15: Volunteers assist program coordinators and directly assist middle school participants with homework and recreational activities.

-Monday-Thursday 3:15-5:30: This program provides middle school students an opportunity to strengthen their English learning language skills as well as have fun while doing a wide range of activities such as journal making, dancing, poetry, and cooking after school.
+Tuesday-Thursday 3:30-5:15: This program provides middle school students an opportunity to strengthen their English learning language skills as well as have fun while doing a wide range of activities such as dancing, cultural cooking, art lesson swimming and sports after school.
 Eastern students act in a tutor and mentor capacity to build self-confidence among the children.
+Training will be on Monday, February 2nd from 3pm-4pm at the Center for Community Engagement.

 High School Age

 Mondays through Thursdays 2:45-4:30 High School students engage in various enrichment activities through the WHS After School Program.
 Volunteers are needed to assist with homework and to participate in the enrichment activities with the high school students.
-Volunteers will act as role models and assist the adult project leaders with activities.
+Volunteers may act as role models and assist the adult project leaders with activities however they are most needed for academic assistance.

-Thursdays, 2:30-4:30pm: The Sister to Sister Mentor Program at Windham High School is an after-school program where college female students develop and implement group activities for high school female students.
-Activities are geared to support self-esteem, academic achievement and the empowerment and leadership of young women.
+The Sister to Sister/Brother to Brother Mentor Program at Windham High School is an after-school program where college students develop and implement group activities for high school students.
+Activities are geared to support self-esteem, academic achievement and the empowerment and leadership.

 Transportation by ECSU is required for this location.
 No personal cars are permitted for security purposes.
 Transportation will leave the CCE House at 3:30pm and return by 5:00pm.